 With the Covid-19 coronavirus pandemic putting the world in unprecedented times, numerous countries are on lockdown and people are being advised - or obliged - to remain indoors to stop the spread of coronavirus.
-In many countries, cyclists are still technically permitted to ride outdoors, but cyclists are turning to the turbo trainer and platforms like Zwift to get their exercise and competitive fixes.
+In many countries, cyclists are still technically permitted to ride outdoors, but cyclists are turning to indoor cycling using a turbo trainer and platforms like Zwift to get their exercise and competitive fixes.
 Many professional cyclists have taken to Zwift for the first time, with even George Bennett trying to win a race.
 It seems there's no better time to try your hand at Zwift racing.

 Yesterday we gave you tips on how to train to win a Zwift race, but if you're one of the many riders who have trained for a season on the road, but you're now stuck in self-isolation and want to put your form to good use, here's everything you need to know.